rvaiya/keyd/README.md

 # Remaps the escape key to capslock
 esc = capslock
 ```
+*Note*: It is recommended that you define the input/output of the desired key, referring to the output of `keyd monitor`.

 3. Run `sudo keyd reload` to reload the config set.